 Now, an easy way to understand how Manual Osteopathy works is with and example.
 How about the Kidneys !!

-The top area of the right kidney is 10 cm from that point closer to the mid body line (in diagonal).
-This area is at the level of the lumbar vertebrates L1 to L3 which is where the psoas muscle connects with the lumbar spine,then it crosses the hip bone and attaches to the femur.
+The top aspect of the right kidney is located 10 cm from that lower point and a bit closer to the mid body line (in diagonal).
+The kidney’s location is at the level of the lumbar vertebrates L1 to L3, which is where the psoas muscle connects with the lumbar spine, then it crosses the hip bone and attaches to the femur.

-Now when stretching and strengthening the psoas muscle, because of it’s connection with the kidneys due to it’s location, we are able indirectly manipulate the right kidney, in this case.
-Isn’t this great !!
+Now, when stretching and strengthening the psoas muscle, because of it’s connection with the kidneys, due to it’s location, we are indirectly manipulating the right kidney, isn’t this great?

 Why I decided to study Manual Osteopathy?

-I find it fascinating that we are able to find the paths to our inner body using hands-on/ manual osteopathy techniques.
+I am finding fascinating that we are able to locate the paths to our inner body using hands-on/ manual osteopathy techniques.

-When I researched the principles of manual osteopathy, I immediately wanted to be part of it to deeply comprehend and compare the vocabulary used in Yoga and the one used in osteopathy.
+When I researched the principles of manual osteopathy, I immediately wanted to be part of it.
+I wanted to deeply comprehend and compare the vocabulary used in Yoga and the one used in osteopathy.

-The deeper I get into the Yoga and manual osteopathy studies, the more similarities I find between both approaches to holistic health and wellness.
+The deeper I get into the Yoga and manual osteopathy studies, the more similarities I find between both approaches as a path to holistic health and wellness.

-I invite you to find your local Manual osteopath and book an appointment today !!
+I invite you to book an appointment today !!